 For videocam, locals will have to pay an extra INR 500 whereas foreign nationals will have to shell out INR 1000

 It was in 1854 when Edward Green Balfour, who was the director of Government Central Museum at Madras had convinced the Nawab of Carnatic (Arcot) to donate his animal collection to the museum.
 Due to this step of the Nawab, soon, a large number of visitors started gathering at the museum turned zoo.

-1. Ranganatha Temple.
-One of the Hindu temples in Srirangam, Ranganatha temple is devoted to Lord Ranganatha which is one of the forms of the great deity Vishnu.
+One of the Hindu temples in Srirangam, the Ranganatha temple is devoted to Lord Ranganatha which is one of the forms of the great deity Vishnu.
 While on your visit to this incredible tourist getaway, you can feel the spiritual vibes.
 Apart from that, the magnificent Dravidian architecture of the temple will take your breath away.

-3. Fort St. George.
-Built in 1975, this is the very first English fortress in India.
-The fort consists the former Anglican Church, St. Mary’s Church.
-Also, it has a St. George Fort Museum, a Flag Staff and Wellesley House.
+Built-in 1975, this is the very first English fortress in India.
+The fort consists of the former Anglican Church, St. Mary’s Church.
+Also, it has a St. George Fort Museum, a Flag Staff, and Wellesley House.
 Overall, it is a very interesting place to visit while on your trip to the zoo.

 The theme park is located nearby Vandalur Railway Station in Chennai.
 A great place to enjoy yourself with your loved ones.
 It offers the tourists exciting dry rides and is also an ideal destination for family and group entertainment as well.

 The nearest airport is the Chennai International Airport.
 It is located 15-16 km from the Thiruvanimiyur area.
 After deboarding at the airport, you can easily get a cab and reach your destination.